Art Supawatt Purdy

-Art Supawatt Purdy (born Supawatt Aumprasit (ศุภวัฒน์ อ่ำประสิทธิ์), on September 1, 1974, in Bangkok, Thailand) is a Thai-American actor, singer, model and television host.
+Art Supawatt Purdy (born Supawatt Aumprasit (ศุภวัฒน์ อ่ำประสิทธิ์), on September 1, 1974, in Bangkok, Thailand) is a Thai-American actor, singer, and television host.
 Fluent in both English and Thai, Purdy starred in several Thai language television mini-series (lakhon) before starting his singing career in 2003.

 Early life and education

 At the age of 14, Purdy moved to America to live with his parents in Fort Walton Beach, Florida enrolling at Fort Walton Beach High School and then Florida State University completing a Bachelor of Science degree in Industrial Engineering.
 He then enrolled in a master's course with the ambition of joining NASA.
 However, in the second semester, he left his course and heeded a friend's advice to try modelling in New York City and signed to Storm Model Management.
 He has described his time in New York City as 'the time of my life' and 'appearing in Vogue' as the proudest moment in his life.

 At the end of 1995, after being told of modelling opportunities in Thailand, he returned there and began modelling for magazines, runways and commercials.
 His break came in 1997 when he was chosen for a TV commercial for 'Hunter Whiskey'.